 A main objective for the KU Business Mentoring Program is to provide a forum for mentors to share their knowledge and life experiences with KU Business students.
 This is a wonderful opportunity for B-School alumni and friends of the University to become involved and “give back”!
-As a mentor, you can provide valuable first-hand insight and advice, and it always means more coming from someone who has “been there!”
+As a formal mentor, you can provide valuable first-hand insight and advice, and it always means more coming from someone who has “been there!”

 As a mentor, you are a valuable resource to your mentee and can inspire and facilitate career and personal achievements.
 The developmental transitions students face in each of these areas are enriched by your experience, wisdom, and guidance.
 Responsibilities of a mentor can include: